AIA-style billing G702/G703 Construction billing terms

 Balance to Finish

-The remaining contract value after subtracting total completed work to date.
+The remaining contract value after subtracting total completed work to date from the current contract sum.

 Completed & Stored to Date